blossom/flask-gae-skeleton/readme.md

 set your own appengine application id in app.yaml

-change the 'secret_key' in settings.py
+change the 'secret_key' in settings.py by generating a new one

 add replace remote